poirier/cheat/django/drf_blog_post.rst

 make a PUT request, using the same URI path, and putting the serialized form of its edited Thing as the request body.

-I'm going to ignore the code we need that finds the existing Thing that the client is interested in.
+I'm going to ignore the code that finds the existing Thing that the client is interested in.
 So here's how we might handle the PUT::